 As the incubation period of the worm takes between 10–14 months, a single missed case will delay eradication efforts by a year or more.
 Evidence of re-emergence was brought to light in Ethiopia (2008) even though the national eradication programme had claimed interruption of transmission, and more recently in Chad (2010) where transmission re-occurred after the country reported 0 cases for almost 10 years.

 A country reporting 0 cases over a period of 14 consecutive months is believed to have interrupted transmission.
 It is then classified as being in the pre-certification stage for at least 3 years since the last indigenous case, during which intense surveillance activities need to continue.
 Even after certification, surveillance should be maintained until global eradication is declared.

 Finding and containing the last remaining cases are the most difficult and expensive stages of the eradication process as these usually occur in remote, often inaccessible, rural areas.

-Insecurity, with the resulting lack of access to disease-endemic areas, is a major constraint, especially in countries where cases are still occurring, namely Chad, Ethiopia, Mali and South Sudan.
+Insecurity, with the resulting lack of access to disease-endemic areas, is a major constraint, especially in countries where cases are still occurring, namely Chad, Ethiopia and South Sudan.